 The first iteration has been performed at the Van Gogh Museum in Amsterdam in 2010, the Key of Life Festival in Leiden in 2010 and at the Royal Conservatoire in The Hague, 2010.

-New iterations have been performed at Spektrum in Berlin in 2017, at The Grey Space in the Middel in The Hague as part of the exhibition 'Locating ArtScience' during TodaysArt 2017, and at Villa K in The Hague in 2018.
+New iterations have been performed at Spektrum in Berlin, Germany in 2017, at The Grey Space in the Middel in The Hague, Netherlands as part of the exhibition 'Locating ArtScience' during TodaysArt 2017, at Villa K in The Hague, Netherlands in 2018, and at Aknoon Gallery in Isfahan, Iran in 2022.

 Video fragments (InnercityScapes 2010):